 Buying or hiring equipment will cost you between $200 and $500.
 It is important you have quality equipment to increase your chances of successfully reaching the summit.

-Check out our full list of Kilimanjaro Packing List.
+Check out our full list of gear to climb Kilimanjaro.

 Tipping is a compulsory tradition on every Kilimanjaro climb.
 Tips range from $200-$300 per person depending on the size of the group and the number of days spent on the mountain.